 An extended abstract contains references, comparisons to related work, proofs of key theorems and other details expected in a research paper but not in an abstract.
-An extended abstract is a research paper whose ideas and significance can be understood in less than an hour.

 The extended abstract should contain a minimum of 500 words and a maximum of 1250 words.
 Extended abstracts can contain figures, tables and/or images which are not included in the word count.
 Please use the Extended Abstract Template provided.